Modeling and simulation of batch distillation unit: Simulation result of batch distillation unit

 the separator.
-BatchFrac model does not consider column hydraulics, and there is negligible vapour holdup and constant liquid holdup.
-Modeling and simulation of batch distillation unit is done with the help of one of the most important process simulators (aspen plus) used in chemical industry with the following data given in the table and check the simulation result.
+The BatchFrac model does not consider column hydraulics, and there is negligible vapour holdup and constant liquid holdup.
+The modeling and simulation of batch distillation units is done with Aspen Plus, used with the following data given in the table and check the simulation result.

 Various steps are involved in the simulation of batch distillation column using aspen plus software is :